 Because programmatic advertising follows a system based on real data, less guesswork is involved.
 Marketers can get more accurate results on their ad performance.
 Detailed key performance indicators are clearly defined, metrics are accurately measured, and areas of improvement are quickly identified.
 This takes out the trial-and-error common in traditional advertising, thus resulting in better value for digital marketers.

 Advertisers also have more control as they can balance the amount they are willing to spend and their campaign objectives.
-Therefore programmatic ads have been disrupting the digital marketing space.
-In 2021, total spend for programmatic advertising has reached more than $150 billion, mainly coming from the US and closely followed by the UK and China.
+Therefore, programmatic ads have been disrupting the digital marketing space.
+In 2021, total spend for programmatic advertising reached more than $150 billion, mainly coming from the US and closely followed by the UK and China.

 How To Run Programmatic Video Ads

-Running programmatic ads are quite easy, but ensuring that they are successful is another matter.
+Running programmatic ads is quite easy, but ensuring that they are successful is another matter.
 Because programmatic ads are automated and data-based, setting the right algorithm is key to high performance.
 Therefore, before starting a new campaign, marketers must first prepare the necessary information to serve as the programmatic ads’ foundation.
 Here are the most important contributors to having successful programmatic ads:

 1. Identify Audience Behavior